 Wet your hair, apply baking soda onto your scalp and rinse thoroughly.
 Continue this routine even if you feel your hair getting dried out initially.
 It takes a while for your scalp to readjust and produce natural oils that nourish your hair and keep it free of dandruff.

 4. Apple cider vinegar

 The benefits of ACV are many, and clearing dandruff is one of them.
 ACV’s acidic nature helps to not only remove the flakes but also balances the scalp’s pH levels so that it reduces the risk of fungal infections.

 Mix equal parts of Apple cider vinegar and water, apply on the scalp, let it sit for at least 15 minutes and wash it off.
 Try doing this at least twice a week to feel the difference.

 Garlic possesses excellent antimicrobial properties and can help treat dandruff effectively.

-Apart from trying home remedies for dandruff, you must also take a note of the following things.
+Apart from trying home remedies for dandruff, you must also take note of the following things.

 - Stress is known to aggravate dandruff symptoms such as dryness and itchiness.
 So, keeping stress at bay is one of the crucial aspects of dandruff care.

 - Over-styling your hair using hair products can be a risk factor for dandruff.
-So, try to balance it out and refrain from using too many styling products on your hair.
+Try to balance it out and refrain from using too many styling products on your hair.

 - Review your diet.
 It can have a direct impact on your dandruff issue.